Dog Bite Injury Classifications

 Level 1: At this stage, a dog is displaying clearly aggressive behavior, but there is no skin contact with its teeth.
 A dog at Level 1 is simply trying to scare away a person or another dog.

 Level 2: The dog is becoming aggressive.
-There is now skin contact with a dog’s teeth, but the victim’s skin is not punctured.
+There is now skin contact with the dog’s teeth, but the victim’s skin is not punctured.
 At this point, a dog is showing that it is willing to increase its aggression to let you know it doesn’t want you around.
-(Level 1 and 2 bites are the most common and make up 99% of all dog bite incidents.
-However, dogs at Level 1 and 2 are not dangerous and can be trained with relative ease).

 Level 4: The situation has become very serious and a dog must be kept away from others.
 A Level 4 attack includes one to four punctures from a single bite.
 One puncture wound must also be deeper than half the length of the dog’s teeth.
 A Level 4 dog bite victim may develop bruising around the wound if the dog was shaking its head from side to side when it bit down.